-These requirements, which in some cases are regulated differently, must be reviewed and adapted individually for each country, industry and product.
-This is usually done relatively quickly and a one-off consideration and adaptation is often sufficient.
+These requirements, which are sometimes regulated differently, must be individually reviewed and adapted depending on the country, industry and product.
+This is usually done relatively quickly and a one-time consideration and adjustment is often sufficient.

-The situation is different in the tax field.
-Here, certain aspects have to be observed continuously and especially the sales tax is a headache for many traders.
+The situation is different in the tax area.
+Here, certain aspects have to be considered continuously and especially the sales tax causes headaches for many traders.

-Trade in Europe leads to various tax issues, both domestically and in other EU countries.
+Trade in Europe leads to various tax tasks both at home and abroad in the EU.

-Whether it's customs duties, obtaining a new tax number or related documentation: especially when you start selling cross-border, you need to be aware of the importance of the obligations involved.
+Whether it's customs duties, getting a new tax number or related documentation, especially when you start selling cross-border, you need to be aware of the importance of the obligations involved.
 As well as the additional administrative burden.

-In addition to submitting various reports and tax returns, correct taxation and valid VAT registrations in all necessary countries must also be ensured.
+In addition to filing various reports and tax returns, it is also necessary to ensure correct taxation and valid VAT registrations in all necessary countries.

 Failure to do so may result in severe penalties and other consequences, such as exclusion from a sales platform.

-The turnover tax is a consumption tax levied on all services and goods within the EU, which is intended to ensure fairness at European level.
+VAT is a consumption tax levied on all services and goods within the EU and is designed to ensure fairness at European level.

 - the tobacco tax,